Office for Women in Science and Engineering

 To learn more about issues affecting the success of women in engineering and science, check out this presentation on "Overcoming Bias."

-The Mathematical Association of America (MAA) has featured Dr. Jenna Carpenter, the OWISE faculty sponsor, in the following video about the benefits of MAA membership.
+The Mathematical Association of America (MAA) has featured Dr. Jenna Carpenter, former OWISE faculty sponsor, in the following video about the benefits of MAA membership.

 The Association of Women in Science recently created a webinar series for their 40th anniversary.
-Dr. Jenna Carpenter, the OWISE faculty sponsor, is featured in two of the six webinar videos (embedded below).
+Dr. Jenna Carpenter, former OWISE faculty sponsor, is featured in two of the six webinar videos (embedded below).

-For more information about the OWISE Office, the ADVANCEing Faculty Program or any of the activities or programs, contact the OWISE Director, Dr. Jenna P. Carpenter, at (318) 257-2101 or firstname.lastname@example.org.
+For more information about the OWISE Office, the ADVANCEing Faculty Program or any of the activities or programs, contact the OWISE Director, Dr. Katie Evans, at (318) 257-3011 or email@example.com.